MistaJam

 Peter Dalton (born 19 January 1983), known professionally as MistaJam, is a British DJ and radio presenter.
-He is known for presenting radio shows on BBC Radio 1 and BBC Radio 1Xtra from 2005 to 2020; since 2020 he has presented on Capital and Capital Dance.
+He is known for presenting radio shows on BBC Radio 1 and BBC Radio 1Xtra from 2005 to 2020; since 2020 he has presented on Capital Dance.

 Early life

 Born in Nottingham in 1983, MistaJam grew up listening to the records of his parents and began DJing at local events at the age of 14, going on to DJ for Nottingham hip hop crew Out Da Ville and for a local pirate radio station.
 With associate Joe Buhdha, he ran SureShot Entertainment organising the UK Takeover events.